 The UK and devolved governments are giving billions of pounds to local authorities to pay out in business grants.
 Details of these schemes are still emerging, but all struggling co-ops could and should be eligible, so be proactive in seeking grant support.

 We know for sure that across the UK, all rate payers for premises closed by national restrictions (e.g. Welsh fire break; English lockdown) or local restrictions (e.g. Scottish levels) are being given cash grants of circa £1,000 to £4,000, depending on rateable value, per month and/or to cover the period when restrictions are expected to be in place.
+Whilst retail, leisure and hospitality businesses may be eligible for a grant of up to £9,000.

 This time it appears there will be no eligibility requirement based on types of rates relief received (e.g. small business, charitable).
 We know some co-ops pay little or zero rates because of reliefs - in these cases you are still the rates payer and if your premises have been legally closed you should get the grant.
 Local authorities are also being funded and encouraged or told to help non-rates paying businesses forced to close.